daives01/daniel-ives/src/content/projects/LitShelf.md

 ### A better book discovery tool

 One day I was playing around with text embeddings and vector search, and I considered if it would be possible to embed a big database of books, with their summaries, genres, themes, etc. and then do a "vibe search" to find the next book I want to read.
 So, I downloaded the "works" DB from openlibrary, and discovered that the summaries were mostly lacking, and creating a good dataset would be really hard.
 I tried reaching to an LLM to generate summaries, then I thought: "why don't I just ask the LLM for book recommendations".
-Even with a smaller model like Llama3-7b, it worked suprisingly well.
+Even with a smaller model like Llama3-7b, it worked surprisingly well.
 Thus the idea to create this app was born.

 The main downside to this approach is that an LLM won't know about the most recently released works, but I do have some ideas to address that.